bens6477/battleships/README.md

 * **Problem 🐞** - Continual printing of data leading to over-crowded terminal and poor user experience
-    * **Resolution ✅** - The terminal was cleared frequently to ensure that the game board was consitently at the top of the terminal.
+    * **Resolution ✅** - The terminal was cleared frequently to ensure that the game board was consistently at the top of the terminal.
 The <code>clear_console()</code> function utilised the <code>os.system('clear')</code> was used to wipe the terminal of data, enabling the presentation of the game to be controlled and styled.
 [Adapted from DelftStack](https://www.delftstack.com/howto/python/python-clear-console/)

 * **Problem 🐞** -
     * **Resolution ✅** -